DNAstack/aws-healthomics-engine-installer/README.md

 The following variables are defined in `variables.tf`:

+- `output_bucket_name`: (required) Name of the S3 bucket to store output data in
+- `additional_buckets`: Name of additional S3 buckets to add permissions to read from.
+It is assumed that these buckets already exist
 - `region`: AWS region to create the resources in.
-- `output_bucket_name`: Name of the S3 bucket to store output data.
 - `workbench_service_account_name`: Name of the IAM user for the workbench service account.
 - `health_omics_user_policy_name`: Name of the policy for the health omics user.
 - `health_omics_service_policy_name`: Name of the policy for the health omics service.
 - `health_omics_role_name`: Name of the IAM role for the health omics service.
-- `docker_repositories`: A list of Docker repository names to create and attach the appropriate IAM policies to
+- `ecr_repositories`: A list of ecr repository names to create and attach the appropriate IAM policies to
+- `external_ecr_accounts`: A list of account IDs to allow HealthOmics to pull docker images from.

+### Note on ECR Repositories
+If you are using ECR repositories, please note that permissions will still need to be granted directly on each external repository.
+The ecr_repositories variable in variables.tf allows you to specify a list of ECR repository names to create and attach the appropriate IAM policies to.
+However, this configuration only applies to the ECR repositories created within this Terraform configuration.

+For any external ECR repositories that you want to pull docker images from, you will need to manually grant the necessary permissions to the health omics service.
+This can be done by configuring the appropriate IAM policies on those repositories separately.

 ## Usage